lavalink-devs/youtube-source/README.md

 By default, Lavaplayer instantiates and registers an instance of this deprecated `YoutubeAudioSourceManager` unless explicitly excluded.

-Firstly, leverage the `excludeSources` parameter to prevent its instantiation during remote source registration.
+To avoid this unwanted instantiation, leverage the `excludeSources` parameter during remote source registration.
 ```java
 AudioPlayerManager playerManager = new DefaultAudioPlayerManager();
 AudioSourceManagers.registerRemoteSources(playerManager,